Wellness

 Key Takeaways

-- Cinnamon may support circulation, which can help arousal and lubrication after 50.
+• Cinnamon may support circulation, which can help with arousal and lubrication after 50.

-- Belly breathing calms stress, one of the most common libido killers in midlife.
+• Belly breathing calms stress — one of the biggest libido killers in midlife.

 If desire has dimmed in midlife, you’re far from alone—and you’re far from out of options.
-The shifts in hormone levels that arrive with perimenopause and menopause can quietly chip away at your sex drive, but according to integrative medicine physician Taz Bhatia, MD, founder of the holistic health hub hol+ and author of The Hormone Shift, there are real, natural libido boosters for women over 50 that can help reignite the spark.
+The shifts in hormone levels that arrive with perimenopause and menopause can quietly chip away at your sex drive, but according to integrative medicine physician Taz Bhatia, MD, founder of the holistic health hub hol+ and author of The Hormone Shift, there are natural libido boosters for women over 50 that may help support desire.

 The key, she explains, is working with your changing body by supporting circulation, calming stress and nourishing the systems that fuel desire.
-Here are three doctor-approved ways to increase your libido that are simple to weave into your day.
+Below, we outline three common natural strategies worth discussing with your doctor—plus why it’s important to seek medical help if your low libido is more than just a dimmed spark.

-3 easy libido boosters for women over 50
+3 at-home libido boosters for women over 50

 Sprinkle on cinnamon